Asset Pricing in Pre-trained Transformer: Abstract

 \section{Abstract}

 {This paper proposes an innovative Transformer model, Single-directional representative from Transformer (SERT), for US large capital stock pricing.
 It also innovatively applies the pre-trained Transformer models under the stock pricing and factor investment context.
 They are compared with standard Transformer models and encoder-only Transformer models in three periods covering the entire COVID-19 pandemic to examine the model adaptivity and suitability during the extreme market fluctuations.
-Namely, pre-COVID-19 period (mild up-trend), COVID-19 period (sharp up-trend with deep down shock) and 1-year post-COVID-19 (high fluctuation sideways movement).
-The best proposed SERT model achieves the highest out-of-sample $R^2$, 11.2\% and 10.91\% respectively, when extreme market fluctuation takes place followed by pre-trained Transformer models (10.38\% and 9.15\%).
-Their Trend-following-based strategy wise performance also proves their excellent capability for hedging downside risks during market shocks.
-The proposed SERT model achieves a Sortino ratio 47\% higher than the buy-and-hold benchmark in the equal-weighted portfolio and 28\% higher in the value-weighted portfolio when the pandemic period is attended.
-It proves that Transformer models have a great capability to capture patterns of temporal sparsity data in the asset pricing factor model, especially with considerable volatilities.
-We also find the softmax signal filter as the common configuration of Transformer models in alternative contexts, which only eliminates differences between models, but does not improve strategy-wise performance, while increasing attention heads improve the model performance insignificantly and applying the 'layer norm first' method do not boost the model performance in our case.\\
+Namely, pre-COVID-19 period, COVID-19 period and 1-year post-COVID-19.
+The best proposed SERT model achieves the highest out-of-sample $R^2$, 11.94\% and 11.47\% respectively, when extreme market fluctuation takes place, followed by pre-trained Transformer models (11.13\% and 9.72\%).
+Their Trend-following-based strategy's performance also proves their excellent capability for hedging downside risks during market shocks.
+The proposed SERT model achieves a Sortino ratio 47\% higher than the buy-and-hold benchmark in the equal-weighted portfolio and 28\% higher in the value-weighted portfolio in the static transaction cost scenario when the pandemic period is considered.
+It proves that Transformer models have a strong ability to capture patterns of temporal sparsity in asset pricing factor models, especially with high volatility.
+I also find the softmax signal filter as the common configuration of Transformer models in alternative contexts, which only eliminates differences between models, but does not improve strategy-wise performance, while increasing attention heads improves the model performance insignificantly and applying the 'layer normalization first' method does not boost the model performance in our case.\\

 Note: An earlier version is available at Zenodo (DOI: 10.5281/zenodo.15348807)}

 \keywords{Stock pricing, Transformer, Attention mechanism, temporal dependency}